 Ingredients

-2 flax eggs (2 tablespoons ground flaxseed mixed with 6 tablespoons water, let to sit for 15–30 minutes)
+- 2 flax eggs (2 tablespoons ground flaxseed mixed with 6 tablespoons tepid water)

-2 tablespoons extra virgin olive oil (or other healthy oil of your choice)
+- 2 tablespoons extra virgin olive oil (or other healthy oil of your choice like coconut oil)

 Instructions

-Spray an 8×8-inch baking pan with a healthy extra virgin olive oil spray, or use a paper towel with 1 teaspoon extra virgin olive oil to grease the pan.
+- Spray an 8×8-inch baking pan with a healthy extra virgin olive oil spray, or use a paper towel with 1 teaspoon extra virgin olive oil to grease the pan.
+Don’t use parchment paper.

-Remove from the oven and let sit for at least 30 minutes before serving to allow the brownies to firm up.
+- Remove from the oven and let sit for at least 30 minutes before serving, to allow the brownies to firm up.
 I find them even better the next day.
-Cut into 4 sections lengthwise and widthwise to have 16 brownies.

-Store in the refrigerator up to a week, or freeze up to three months.
+- Store in the refrigerator for up to a week, or freeze for up to three months.

 Notes